justinjiajia/cloud_security/labs/lab_7.md

 In this task, you will configure AWS Config to monitor specific resources in a Region in the AWS account.

-1. Set up AWS Config
+1. Set up a customer managed recording in AWS Config

 - In the search box at the top left corner, search for and choose **AWS Config**.

 - Choose *Get started*, and configure the following settings:

   <img width="800" src="https://github.com/user-attachments/assets/6cecef49-aa12-42d1-877d-54ab721f1167" />